 This chapter includes the following articles.

-This chapter contains interviews with Oscar N Onyema, CEO, The Nigerian Stock Exchange (NSE), and Wale Agbeyangi, Managing Director, Cordros Capital.
+This chapter contains an interview with Oscar Onyema, CEO, Nigerian Stock Exchange; and a viewpoint from Kayode Akinkugbe, Chairman, FBN Capital.